GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 - Pro's - easy to use, high level analysis,
 - Cons - often inflexible, not good for deeper analysis, may not be able to use with identifiable data

-### Gale Digital Scholar Lab
+### Gale Digital Scholar Lab - Griffith University subscription
-Gale Digital scholar lab is subscription service with tools that can build, clean and analyse text based data.
+Gale Digital scholar provides tools that can build, clean and analyse text based data.
 The lab is designed to use the Gale Primary Source archives, but you can use the analysis tools with your own data.
 - Sentiment analysis
 -
 Find out more about Gale Digital Scholar Lab <a href ='https://go-gale-com.libraryproxy.griffith.edu.au/ps/start.do?p=DSLAB&u=griffith' target="_blank"> here </a> (login required)  and <a href ='https://sway.office.com/v4sYacFkErbH9HNo' target="_blank"> here. </a>

-### Open source tools
+### Open source (free) tools
 - <a href ='https://voyant-tools.org/' target="_blank"> Voyant </a>
 - <a href ='https://rawgraphs.io/' target="_blank"> Raw graphs </a>
 - <a href = 'https://www.danielsoper.com/sentimentanalysis/default.aspx' target="_blank"> Free Sentiment Analyzer from Prof. Soper </a> Good for one source.